"I can see ghosts. I can talk to ghosts and, if necessary, I can kick some serious ghost butt."

 Blessed with Suck: Suze's initial opinion of being a mediator.
 Father Dominic has rather different opinions, being Catholic, which is one of the biggest things they clash over.

 Brainy Brunette: Jesse, who loves books with a passion, and is a keen intellectual.
-In life, his dream was to be a doctor, although his circumstances couldn't allow it- his parents couldn't spare him from the ranch to put him through medical school.
+In life, his dream was to be a doctor, although his circumstances couldn't allow it- his parents couldn't spare him from the ranch to put him through the education he needed.

-Hell, let's be fair.
-Suze is pretty damn sharp too, even if her fiery nature and innate sense of blind protectiveness gets in the way of it sometimes.
+Suze is pretty sharp too, even if her fiery nature and innate sense of blind protectiveness gets in the way of it sometimes.

 California: Suze and her mother move from New York to Carmel, California at the beginning of the first book.
 Some of the ghost-related incidents in the book, like the damaged condition of the school, a fallen breezeway and a case of beer crashing to the ground in a convenience store, are blamed on earthquakes.
 The author also emphasizes the natural beauty and quaintness of Carmel.

 Call Back: A pretty funny one, concerning how when Suze was berating Jesse over agreeing to marry his psychopathic cousin Maria, he tells her to 'stop calling her that'.
 Thinking he means the word 'skank', she does, and carries on berating him.
-He corrects her, saying that he meant 'girlfriend', pointing out that she wasn't and that he barely knew her.
-And a hundred and fifty years in the past, Jesse says the exact same thing- except about Suze referencing 'the future'.
+He corrects her, saying that he meant 'girlfriend', pointing out that she wasn't, and that he barely knew her.
+And a hundred and fifty years in the past, the exact same exchange occurs- except Jesse is talking about Suze referencing 'the future'.

 Poor Jack Slater, the eight-year old kid that Suze starts babysitting in Darkest Hour/Young Blood, experiences this in spades, especially from his parents.
 Suze points out that it's mostly his own fault for shooting his mouth off about 'seeing ghosts', since she encountered her first when she was two and quickly figured out that she should keep her mouth shut about it, understanding that only she could see or understand the spectres.
 Then again, this may be because, like Jack's older brother Paul, Suze is a 'shifter' and not a mediator, and therefore may have greater natural understanding for her gift.
 Since Jack is adamant about their existence, he suffers quite a bit before Suze shows him the ropes.